-In One Size Does Not Fit All, 17-year-old Nikhil Goyal offers a ground-breaking prescription for transforming American schools.
-Drawing from hundreds of interviews with renowned thinkers like Howard Gardner, Seth Godin, Dan Pink, Noam Chomsky, Diane Ravitch, and Frank Bruni, Goyal calls to radically redefine the way the country does schooling.
+When Nikhil Goyal was seventeen-years-old, he wrote this book: One Size Does Not Fit All.
+It offers a groundbreaking prescription for transforming American schools.
+Drawing from hundreds of interviews with renowned thinkers like Howard Gardner, Seth Godin, Dan Pink, Noam Chomsky, Diane Ravitch, and Frank Bruni, he calls to radically redefine the way the country does schooling.
 From implementing an anti-disciplinary curriculum to reinventing the teaching profession, his propositions are timely and provocative.
 Goyal walks us through the tenets of the system, shattering claims dispersed in the education conversation.

-He presses questions like: What if school wasn’t school anymore?
-What if we tailored education to every single child?
-What if students’ voices were heard and seen as human beings, not numbers in a spreadsheet?
+Goyal presses questions like: What if we tailored education to every single child?
+What if students' voices were heard and seen as human beings, not numbers in a spreadsheet?
 What if school became an incubator of innovation and a bridge between the community and the world?
-What if school and life were indistinguishable?

 Nowadays, nearly every educator-pundit, Wall Street tycoon, and Hollywood mogul has his or her recipe for education in the 21st century.
 It's high time to learn the views and recommendations of a thoughtful young person.
 And what high school student Nikhil Goyal has to say, on the basis of his research, interviews, and reflections, is well worth pondering.